chef-cookbooks/chef-ingredient/README.md

 For a product to package matrix, see [PRODUCT_MATRIX.md](https://github.com/chef-cookbooks/chef-ingredient/blob/master/PRODUCT_MATRIX.md)

+## Support

+This cookbook is supported by Chef's engineering services team.

 ## Requirements

 Chef version 12.1.0 or higher, latest/current version is always recommended.